Click here to view video.

 Social workers are employed in schools, corporations, courts of law, and private practice.

-Employment of social workers is projected to grow 16 percent from 2016 to 2026, faster than the average for all occupations.
-Employment growth will be driven by increased demand for health care and social services, but will vary by specialty.
+Overall employment of social workers is projected to grow 12 percent from 2020 to 2030, faster than the average for all occupations.

 To be a social worker, one must have a degree in social work from a college or university program accredited by the Council on Social Work Education (CSWE).
 The undergraduate degree is the Bachelor of Social Work (BSW).
 Graduate degrees include the Master of Social Work (MSW) and the Doctorate in Social Work (DSW or PhD).
 The bachelor’s degree prepares graduates for generalist entry-level work, whereas the master’s degree is for more advanced practice.
 A DSW or PhD is useful for doing research or teaching at the university level.